 and young men shall fall exhausted;

 but they who wait for the Lord shall renew their strength;

 they shall mount up with wings like eagles;

 they shall walk and not faint.
 (Isaiah 40:29-31)

-We all know that there is no way into growth other than to encounter limits.
-In exercise, when we “hit the wall,” we can either pull back or press forward into develping new muscles or skills.
-The same is true in other areas of our lives, whether artistic development or apprenticing to a trade.
-This applies applies to our spiritual life.
-The moment of encounter with human limits is simultaneously the moment of development of the “muscles” of our souls, as we are pushed beyond our capacity into the developmental rending of becoming stronger in capacity and new in expansiveness.
-The writer to the Hebrews describes God’s grace in apparently strange terms the resonate with this reality: “the Lord disciplines the one he loves” (Hebrews 12:6).
+The writer to the Hebrews describes God’s grace in apparently strange terms that resonate with this reality: “the Lord disciplines the one he loves” (Hebrews 12:6).
 The discipline of the Lord shapes us in formational ways, helping us grow and develop.
 Without that discipline we will not change; discipline is a subset of discipleship.
 James also acknowledges this in one of the most memorable portions of his epistle:

 Count it all joy, my brothers, when you meet trials of various kinds, for you know that the testing of your faith produces steadfastness.
 And let steadfastness have its full effect, that you may be perfect and complete, lacking in nothing.
 (James 1:2-4)

 In light of this, hitting the wall in our spiritual lives is actually a moment of grace.
-The encounter with our human limitations is also a potential encounter with God’s shaping grace, providing the opportunity for us to grow into the character that God most wants to shape into our lives, both individually and for the sake of His community, the church.
+The encounter with our human limitations is a potential encounter with God’s joyful presence and shaping grace.
+When we come to the end of ourselves we are also enter an opportunity to see ourselves become more like Christ as the Holy Spirit enters into our weak places to shape us, both individually and as His community, for the glory of God.